mycodeplug/mycodeplug/docs/architecture.md

 Double clicking a zone opens the default channel for the zone.
 The codeplug default channel is accessed via a menu drop-down.

+At the bottom of each column a `[+]` button allows the addition of a zone or channel from "new", "template", "import".
+Selecting template allows the user to search for an existing zone or channel in the system.
+Selecting import allows the user to upload a csv or other supported format.